svn2github/dotnetzip/Readme.txt

 There are numerous limitations to this library:

- it does not support encryption, file comments, or double-byte chars in filenames.
+ it does not support encryption, or double-byte chars in filenames.

  it does not support file lengths greater than 0xffffffff.